abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 - **Higher input resolution**, tested specifically on the small-lesion classes.
 Calcification and Pleural thickening have the smallest median box areas in the dataset (27k and 31k px²) and may be losing signal at 512px.
 This is the one hypothesis the data actively supports and it is directly testable.
 - **Anatomical constraint** as the explanatory variable, measured properly.
 Normalising positional spread by image dimensions, and extending to all 22 local labels rather than 14, would give the analysis more power than n = 14 allows.
 - **Inter-radiologist agreement**, which is unmeasured here and may cap achievable performance on the diffuse classes.
 The training annotations contain three independent radiologists per image, so this is computable from data already in hand.
-- **A consensus-labelled evaluation set.** The official VinDr-CXR test set (3,000 images, consensus of five radiologists with two senior reviewers resolving disagreements) is stronger ground truth than the three-radiologist WBF merge used here.ch does not require per-class training examples.
+- **A consensus-labelled evaluation set.** The official VinDr-CXR test set (3,000 images, consensus of five radiologists with two senior reviewers resolving disagreements) is stronger ground truth than the three-radiologist WBF merge used here.
-- **Targeted data collection** for specific findings, rather than more of the same distribution.